alimurtazaathar/Moore-Mealy-Converter/README.md

 ### Moore to Mealy Conversion:

-1. Enter the number of states and transitions for the Moore machine.
+1. Enter the number of states and transitions for the Moore machine and click "Proceed".
 2. Input the outputs for each state and the transition details.
-3. Click "Proceed" to display the Mealy machine graphically.
+3. Click "Display Moore" to visualise Moore machine.
-4. The generated Mealy machine can be further visualized or converted to Moore.
+4. Click "Generate Mealy" to visualise the generated moore machine.

 ### Mealy to Moore Conversion:

-1. Enter the number of states and transitions for the Mealy machine.
+1. Enter the number of states and transitions for the Mealy machine and click "Proceed".
 2. Input the outputs for each state and the transition details.
-3. Click "Proceed" to display the Moore machine graphically.
+3. Click the "Display Mealy" button to visualise Mealy machine.
-4. The generated Mealy machine can be further visualized or converted back to Moore.
+4. Click the "Generate Mealy" button to visualise the generated Mealy machine.

 ### Graphical Visualization: